 If your teeth are suffering from more than just discolouration, you may consider dental veneers, which are custom-made out of porcelain that is fitted across the teeth to cover any dark stains on your teeth.
 Veneers are also stain-resistant, so you can enjoy your favourite food and drink without worrying about its shade becoming dark.
 Although, you must continue to perform strong oral hygiene to keep the white shade.

 Are you seeking support with dark stains on your teeth?
-Why not contact us at Simply Dental Chatswood today and we will gladly assess the right options to get your pearly whites shining again!
+Why not contact us at Simply Dental Chatswood today and our Chatswood Dentist will gladly assess the right options to get your pearly whites shining again!